n8n vs. Make: The Ultimate Comparison to Pick Your Workflow Automation Software

 Organization

-- Make offers unlimited folders across all plans for easy workflow management, ideal for multiple projects. n8n limits folders to two in lower tiers (none in free), which can complicate organization.
+- Make offers unlimited folders across all plans for easy workflow management, making it ideal for multiple projects. n8n limits folders to two in lower tiers (none in free), which can complicate organization.

 Decision Guide: Which One Is Best for You?